SyncfusionExamples/How-to-disable-Xamarin.Forms-SfButton/README.md

 This example demonstrates how to to find a way to disable / enable the SfButton when using ICommand.
 As per the [MSDN](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/commanding#the-icommand-interface)suggestion.

->N Do not use the IsEnabled property of Button, if you are using the command interface.
+> Do not use the IsEnabled property of Button, if you are using the command interface.

 Please refer KB links for more details,